anjannair/blog/docs/Linux/setting-up-ubuntu.md

 - [Balena Etcher](https://www.balena.io/etcher/) installed on Windows
 - The latest Ubuntu `.iso` file downloaded and ready

-Once you have the above mentioned items ready all you have to do is fire up Balena with the USB plugged in to your device.
-Balena will automatically detect your USB.
-On rare circumstances if Balena does not detect your USB, you should check if the USB is being detected by your device first.
+Once you have the above mentioned items ready all you have to do is fire up Etcher with the USB plugged in to your device.
+Etcher will automatically detect your USB.
+On rare circumstances if Etcher does not detect your USB, you should check if the USB is being detected by your device first.

 A **FLASH** option should appear when everything is ready.
 Flashing takes some time and once done you are good to go!